XeroAPI/xero-ruby/docs/projects/ProjectApi.md

-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = xero_tenant_id_example # String | Xero identifier for Tenant
 opts = {
   page: 1, # Integer | set to 1 by default.
 The requested number of the page in paged response - Must be a number greater than 0.

-  page_size: 50 # Integer | Optional, it is set to 50 by default.
+  page_size: 100 # Integer | Optional, it is set to 50 by default.
 The number of items to return per page in a paged response - Must be a number between 1 and 500.
 }

 begin